Turn on suggestions

 The way out: Just do it.
 Find that 5% of your paycheck, or whatever the required percentage is, to get the full match from your employer.
 If that’s impossible for you right now, at least contribute something so you can get started.
 A 24-year-old earning $36,000 who misses out on just a single year of a 5% match is giving up $50,000 at age 67.
 And that’s only calculating the employer’s match.
 Add the employee’s 5% contribution, and it’s a six-figure difference.

-In each of these cases, the way down from the high wire requires a commitment to change.
-Your financial revolution begins with an honest assessment of where you stand and the dedication to move forward.
+In each of these cases, the way down from the high wire requires a commitment to change and the dedication to move forward.